responsive-sk/hdm-boot/docs/architecture/monitoring-logging.md

 ## 🎯 **Overview**

-This document describes the comprehensive monitoring and logging infrastructure implemented in the MVA Bootstrap project.
+This document describes the comprehensive monitoring and logging infrastructure implemented in the HDM Boot project.
 The system provides centralized logging, health checks, performance monitoring, and observability features essential for production applications.

 ### ✅ **Recent Updates (2025-06-20)**
 - **LoggerFactory refactored** - Unified formatting and specialized loggers